 Whenever we look at the world around us, it is very natural for us to organize, group, differentiate, and catalog what we see to help us make better sense of it; this type of mental classification process is fundamental to learning and comprehension.
 Similarly, to help you learn about and better comprehend your data, you can use the Grouping Analysis tool.
+It performs a classification procedure that tries to find natural clusters in your data.
 Given the number of groups to create, it will look for a solution where all the features within each group are as similar as possible, and all the groups themselves are as different as possible.
 Feature similarity is based on the set of attributes that you specify for the Analysis Fields parameter and may optionally incorporate spatial properties or space-time properties.
 When space or space-time Spatial Constraints is specified, the algorithm employs a connectivity graph (minimum spanning tree) to find natural groupings.
 When NO_SPATIAL_CONSTRAINT is specified, the Grouping Analysis tool uses a K Means algorithm.

 While hundreds of cluster analysis algorithms such as these exist, all of them are classified as NP-hard.
 This means that the only way to ensure that a solution will perfectly maximize both within-group similarities and between-group differences is to try every possible combination of the features you want to group.
 While this might be feasible with a handful of features, the problem quickly becomes intractable.